En-Be/We-Touch/APPROACH.md

 - Refamiliarised myself with the scripts
 - Moved the logic to the gesture taget, not pointer

+## Session 022

+**Thu Nov 14 15:20:58 - Thu Nov 14 15:52:55**

+**To do**
+- Retrieve the gesture frame count
+- Update the difficulty handicap accordingly

+**Done**
+- Retrieve the gesture frame count
+- Turn off the target rendered when it isn't moving
+- Cleaned up some dead variables and logic
+- Tested the updated difficulty myself, and on someone else

 ---

 ## Tasks

 - Make editor view closer to device scaling
+- Incremental chain of gestures, grows as player succeeds